 Before you start researching to find grants, it’s imperative that you know what you’re looking for.

 Answering these questions helps you get ready to go after grants, especially if your nonprofit is new, young, or small.

-- Rough out timelines.
+4. Rough out timelines.
 When do you need to have the money in-hand?
 This is important because the grants process can take a lot of time – from research and pulling together your submission to awaiting notification and then getting the funding (if approved!), this could take weeks or months.
-You’ll want to pad your timelines to account for this.
+Pad your timelines to account for this.
 If you need money next week or next month for a program, a grant is probably not the best option for funding.